ajaviaad/neuroweave/README.md

 - Pre-Activation Patch: Flat and excessively high input norms (~267+) across all layers, indicating unstable signal propagation and potential gradient saturation.
 - Post-Activation Patch: Significant drop to ~130 norm plateau, showing major structural improvement.

-This visual confirms that our AutoMixedActivation fundamentally reshapes learning flow, making the model more stable, interpretable, and resilient — a clear transformation from raw Mistral into an independent, production-grade transformer.
+This visual confirms that our AutoMixedActivation fundamentally reshapes learning flow, making the model more stable, interpretable, and resilient.
+Our architecture transforms Mistral-7B it into a domain-resilient, efficient, and ethically robust foundation — effectively evolving it into an independent transformer stack.

 ### Deployment